faceterteam/Faceter-CloudCam-SDK/README.md

 **Platform SDK** is a camera manufacturer’s platform, it can be the original SDK from the chip manufacturer (SigmaStar, Ingenic, Goke, etc.), or the vendor’s middleware platform built on top of them

 **Faceter CloudCam SDK** – modules that implement interaction with the cloud and Faceter applications.
-The SDK requires a local RTSP stream, which is transmitted to the Faceter cloud using RTSP-push technology.
+The SDK requires a local RTSP stream, which is transmitted to the Faceter cloud using RTSP-push technology

+## Intergration sample

+An example of code with stubs describing intergation process is shown in [integration_sample.c](integration_sample.c)

-## Step-by-Step Guide:
+## Step-by-Step Guide

 1. Initialize library with FaceterClientInit
 2. Implement registration in Faceter cloud through QR code scanning and WS-Discovery